 Bumblebees are excellent pollinators of many crops and wild plants.
 Without them our landscape would be starkly different, and far less colourful.
 So what makes them such good pollinators?

 1. Bumblebees have dense hairy bodies and if you look at their hairs under a microscope you will see that they are actually forked at the tip.
 This makes them great at gathering and transporting the textured pollen that insect-pollinated plants produce.

 2. Tongue length.
 Some bumblebee species have short tongues, while others have long tongues.
 Short-tongued bumblebees have adapted to forage on flowers with short corollas (the tube leading to the nectar), whereas long-tongued bumblebees are more specialised and are adapted to feed from generally more complex flowers with long corollas.
 This means that bumblebees as a group of insects can utilise and pollinate a wide array of different flower types.

 3. Buzz pollination.
 If the first two points weren’t enough to crown the bumblebee a master pollinator in the realm of insect pollinators, they have one other trick up their proverbial sleeves.
 Bumblebees are able to ‘buzz pollinate’.

-The following clip of bumblebees buzz pollinating Opium poppies was taken by our Conservation Officer, Aoife O’Rourke.
+The following clip shows bumblebees buzz pollinating Opium poppies.
 Be sure to turn up the sound and you will hear that glorious buzz as the bumblebees release the pollen from the anthers, rewarded for their efforts by the protein-rich pollen.